Guidelines

 Who is this program for?

-This fund is open to current post-secondary students and recent graduates (within the past three years) from designated Canadian institutions who:
+This fund is open to current post-secondary students and recent graduates (within the past three years) from designated Canadian institutions who complete the following criteria between April 1 and October 31, 2026:

 - Have relocated from outside the Yukon for a tourism job